-5.2 Some students arrive at our school with identified special educational needs, in which case the SENCo will liaise with the previous school or setting to ensure there is a smooth transition and continuity of provision.
+Some students arrive at our school with identified special educational needs, in which case the SENDCo will liaise with the previous school or setting to ensure there is a smooth transition and continuity of provision.

-- 5.3 If, during a student's time at our school, teachers have concerns about student progress or attainment, parents will be contacted to discuss these concerns so they can share their views.
-There would be a period of monitoring and review, including an analysis of the student's progress compared with peers, national data and expectations of progress.
-Following this, and in consultation with all relevant staff at school, the student (if appropriate) and the student's parents, a student may be identified as having SEND and appropriate provision will be made. - 5.4 If parents have any concerns about their child they should contact their child's Learning Guide in the first instance.
-Alternatively, they may make an appointment to see the Learning Manager, SENCo or the Head teacher. - 5.5 Many students may be subject to this period of monitoring and review for a short time, receiving time-limited and targeted interventions until they have progressed sufficiently to work at age-related expectations.
+If, during a student's time at our school, teachers have concerns about student progress or attainment, parents will be contacted to discuss these concerns so they can share their views.
+There would be a period of monitoring and review following the Assess, Plan, Do, Review model including an analysis of the student's progress compared with peers, national data and expectations of progress.

+Following this, and in consultation with all relevant staff at school, the student (if appropriate) and the student's parents, a student may be identified as having SEND and appropriate provision will be made.

+If parents have any concerns about their child they should contact their child's Learning Guide in the first instance.
+Alternatively, they may make an appointment to see the Learning Manager, SENDCo or a Co-Headteacher.

+Students may be subject to this period of monitoring and review for a short time, receiving time-limited and targeted interventions until they have progressed sufficiently to work at age-related expectations.

-6. SEND Provision
+5. SEND Provision

-- 6.1 Where a student is identified as having SEND we work in partnership with the student (if appropriate) and parents to establish the support the student needs.
+Where a student is identified as having SEND we work in partnership with the student (if appropriate) and parents to establish the support the student needs.
 Once a student's needs have been discussed by relevant parties they are recorded and decisions made about the desired outcomes, including the expected progress and attainment for that student.
-The views and wishes of the student and their parents are central to these discussions. - 6.2 A pupil profile or Intervention and Support Plan is written.
+The views and wishes of the student and their parents are central to these discussions.

+A pupil profile or SEND Support Plan is written.
 This is aimed at removing barriers to learning and putting effective provision in place that is reviewed termly.
-Other areas of development are also included in the plan such as independence skills.
-Parents are invited to discuss this plan; their child's progress, support and targets.
-Targets on the Intervention and Support Plan are linked to the needs of the student which are either identified on their Education and Health Care Plan or via other data such as Key Stage 2 information and assessments carried out in school.
-Teachers, the SENCo and Keyworkers are available for further discussion by appointment through the school office. - 6.3 We adopt a graduated approach with four stages of action: assess, plan, do and review (See Appendix 2).
+Parents are invited to discuss this plan, their child's progress, support and targets.

+Targets on the SEND Support Plan are linked to the needs of the student which are either identified on their Education and Health Care Plan or via other data such as Key Stage 2 information, assessments carried out in school or by outside agencies.
+Teachers, the SENDCo, assistant SENDCo and Keyworkers are available for further discussion by appointment through the school office.

+We adopt a graduated approach with four stages of action: assess, plan, do and review (See Appendix 2).
 This cycle of action is revisited regularly.
 Parents are asked to contribute their insights to this approach.
 Intended outcomes are shared and reviewed with the student (if appropriate) and parents as well as staff within the school.

-7. Our school's graduated approach to SEND
+6. Our school's graduated approach to SEND